int128/awsswitch/README.md

 % aws configure --profile=USERNAME
 ```

-Add a profile to `.aws/config` to switch a role.
+Add a profile to `.aws/config` to switch to the role.

 ```ini
 [profile USERNAME]